Bring your own device

 At this stage we don't, so bear this in mind if you switch - you'll need to look into other solutions for making calls.

 Most things should be covered in the FAQ's on our main broadband page.
-But if there's anything else you need to know, just give us a buzz on live chat.
+But if there's anything else you need to know, just give us a buzz on live chat live chat.